jessecrossen/jackdaw/README.md

 <img src="https://raw.githubusercontent.com/jessecrossen/jackdaw/master/screenshots/basics/05-rename.png"/>

-Okay, now we have an input and a synthesizer, but nothing is happening when we play.
+Okay, so now we have an input and a synthesizer, but nothing is happening when we play.
 That's because they need to be connected together.
 The little stubs on the sides of the units are called **ports**, and they work kind of like the plug jacks on a physical piece of equipment.
-Ones on the left side of a unit are inputs, ones on the right are outputs.
+Ports on the left side of a unit are inputs, ports on the right are outputs.
 Diamond-shaped ones are MIDI ports, circular ones are audio ports.
 If there is one "wire" at the base of the port, it's mono, and if there are two it's stereo.
 To connect two ports, you just drag from one to the other:

 <img src="https://raw.githubusercontent.com/jessecrossen/jackdaw/master/screenshots/basics/06-connecting.png"/>

-If you want to disconnect, just grab the wire and drag on it to pull it out and then let go, just like you would with a physical patch cable.
+If you want to disconnect, simply grab the wire and drag on it to pull it out and then let go, just like you would with a physical patch cable.
 You can also click it and press delete on your keyboard, or right-click it and select Delete from the context menu.

 Okay, but there's still no sound!
-That's because the sampler isn't automatically connected to any outputs.
-This is because you might want to route its output through some effects or something like that.
+That's because the sampler isn't automatically connected to any outputs, since you might want to route its output through some effects or something like that.
 To connect it directly to the output, we can click on the workspace and add an **Audio Output** unit, then connect the port on the right side of the sampler to that:

 <img src="https://raw.githubusercontent.com/jessecrossen/jackdaw/master/screenshots/basics/07-with-output.png"/>

 Notice the doubled line indicating that the sampler output is in stereo.
 You can connect stereo and mono ports and JACKDAW will try to do the right thing, either mixing stereo down to mono or duplicating the mono channel onto each stereo channel.
 At any rate, we should now be able to hear some sound when we hit the keys.
 If not, make sure your volume is up and you're playing in an octave that the sampler instrument actually supports.

 Another important concept in JACKDAW is that it has hierarchical context menus.
 Notice how the tuba is inside the sampler unit, which is itself inside the workspace.
 If you right-click it, you'll see menu entries for each level of this hierarchy.
-That way you don't need to be that careful exactly where you right-click; as long as the mouse is inside an element, you should get a menu for it.
+That way you don't need to be so careful exactly where you right-click; as long as the mouse is inside an element, you should get a menu for it.
 For example, many elements can be given a color to make them stand out in complex documents.
 Here's the color menu for a unit:

 <img src="https://raw.githubusercontent.com/jessecrossen/jackdaw/master/screenshots/basics/08-color-menu.png"/>
 <img src="https://raw.githubusercontent.com/jessecrossen/jackdaw/master/screenshots/basics/09-colored.png"/>